-- 1. The Resolution Process shall be completely off the record and will not form any part of the record. - 2.
-Only the complainant, respondent, one (1) Union Officer, and the supervisor shall be present at the meetings. - 3.
-Should a resolution be reached between the complainant and the respondent during this informal resolution process, it shall be written up and signed by both.
+3. Should a resolution be reached between the complainant and the respondent during this informal resolution process, it shall be written up and signed by both.
 Only the complainant and the respondent shall have copies for the resolution and they shall be used only for the purpose of establishing that a resolution was reached.
 No discipline would be imposed on the respondent.

-Where a respondent has acknowledged responsibility, the supervisor may advise the respondent of the expectations of behaviour in a neutral, circumspect memo.
+Where a respondent has acknowledged responsibility, the manager may advise the respondent of the expectations of behaviour in a neutral, circumspect memo.
 Only the respondent shall retain a copy of the memo.